Johannes Ruysch: The Ruysch Map of 1507

 Ruysch's 1507 map of the world was included in the 1507 and 1508 southern editions of Ptolemy's Geographia, an atlas published in Rome.
-The editor of the 1507 edition of the Geographia was Evangelista Tosinus and the printer was Bernardinus Venetus de Vitalibus.
+The editor of the 1507 edition of the Geographia was Evangelista Tosinus, a humanist scholar, and the printer was Bernardinus Venetus de Vitalibus, a Venetian printer active in Rome.
+Because it appeared in printed editions of Ptolemy, the map circulated more widely than many other early sixteenth-century world maps and is among the earliest widely distributed printed maps to incorporate geographical knowledge from the transatlantic voyages of the late 15th century.

-The Ruysch map uses Ptolemy's first projection, a coniform projection, as does the Contarini-Rosselli map.
-Both document Christopher Columbus' discoveries as well as the discoveries of John Cabot, as well as including information from Portuguese sources and Marco Polo's account of his travels.
-There are notes on his map that clearly were from Portuguese sources.
+The Ruysch map is drawn using the same method for showing the world as the Contarini-Rosselli map, based on an earlier system developed by Ptolemy.
+It draws on information from the voyages of Christopher Columbus and John Cabot, as well as material from Portuguese sources and from Marco Polo's account of his travels.
+Some notes on the map appear to come directly from Portuguese geographical knowledge.

-Newfoundland is shown connected to Asia in the Ruysch map, as Cabot believed.
-The presence of codfish is noted on the Ruysch map in the area of the Grand Banks of Newfoundland.
+Newfoundland is shown connected to Asia in the Ruysch map, as Cabot believed, reflecting the common view before the Pacific Ocean was known that the lands across the Atlantic were part of eastern Asia.
+The map also notes the presence of codfish in the waters of the Grand Banks of Newfoundland in the northwest Atlantic.

 Greenland is shown connected to Newfoundland and Asia on Ruysch's map, and not Europe as earlier maps had shown.
 Around the north pole, Ruysch drew islands, based on reports in the book Inventio Fortunata of the English friar Nicholas of Lynne.
 The island above Norway shows remarkable similarities to Svalbard, which would not be discovered until 1597 (by Willem Barents).
 Ruysch calls it 'European Hyberborea' and a peninsula stretching out towards it is clearly marked with the church of 'Sancti Odulfi', St Olaf's church in Vardø on the Finnmark coast.